 What it is: In quantum communications, quantum principles are applied to create new forms of communication systems as well as new methods for securing communications.
 Quantum communications technology such as QKD is one of the most developed quantum information technologies in use today.

-What it means: Most immediate uses will focus on using QKD and other methods to secure sensitive government communications such as in nuclear command and control on from shore to submarines, but long-term uses may center on creation of networks of quantum computers.
+What it means: Most immediate uses will focus on using QKD and other methods to secure sensitive government communications such as in nuclear command and control on from shore to submarines, but long-term uses may centre on creation of networks of quantum computers.

 The second quantum revolution does not end with computing and communications but extends to a variety of measurement activities as well.
 While we may not give it too much thought, many of our everyday tasks rely on some form of precise measurement: Taking a picture requires measurement of light, while using GPS to get directions requires precise measurement of time.
 So, quantum’s ability to improve such measurement tasks can be a real game changer.